jesse318s/business-template-website/README.md

-# tri-star-electric
+# business-template
-Tri Star Electric's website for avertisement and customer information.
+Company website for avertisement and customer information.